 Upon ordering employees working from home to return to the office, US businesses are discovering that once they come back, many don’t like it and go back home.
 This has forced some to install invisible fences to keep them in.

-The fences – actually wires buried underground – emit a strong electric jolt, shocking an escaping employee who tries to run across them.
-Similar fences have been used for over 70 years to keep pets in their backyards.
+The fences – actually wires buried underground – emit a strong electric jolt when an escaping employee walks or runs across them.
+Similar fences have been used for over 70 years to keep pets from running away.

-“Working at home for three years can change a person’s mindset,” says Rita Hemmings of Chicago’s Ferguson Financial, where staffers finally returned six months ago, most of them reluctantly.
+“Working at home for three years can change a person’s mindset,” says Rita Hemmings of Chicago’s Ferguson Financial, where employees returned three months ago, most of them reluctantly.

 At first the company exercised patience then employees took off.
 “We’d call them and say, ‘Why don’t you give it another try tomorrow?’” says Hemmings.
 But they kept getting out, she says, causing projects to stall, revenue to decline, and stockholders to complain.
-So the fences were installed in August.
+So the fences were installed on December 1 of last year.

 There were some hard feelings at first, she says, but employees have grudgingly conceded the fences are necessary.